leenasohail/PhysiGym/rl/plan.md

 - Use **categorical actions** instead of continuous actions.
   Example: \[0, 0.5, 1\] instead of \[0, 1\].
   This requires changes in `physicell_model.py` from `complex_tme` and adoption of a discrete action RL algorithm like [C51](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/c51.py).
 We begin with C51 and then we can end with [IQN](https://github.com/BY571/IQN-and-Extensions/blob/master/IQN-DQN.ipynb)

+## Sunday Results
+I changed from continous problem to discrete, there is no improvement !